Amit-BC/Small-Shell/README.md

 1. **External Commands** - shell supports bash commands for all the none built in commands
 1. **head [-N] <file>** - the command prints the first N line of the file, if N is not specified its 10 by default.

- -The shell supports Pipes using
+- he shell supports Pipes using
- -command1 | command2 - redirects command1 stdout to its write channel and command2 stdin to its read channel
+ - command1 | command2 - redirects command1 stdout to its write channel and command2 stdin to its read channel
- -command1 |& command 2 - redirects command1 stderr to the pipe’s write channel and command2 stdin to the pipe’s read channel -The shell supports redirection using
+ - command1 |& command 2 - redirects command1 stderr to the pipe’s write channel and command2 stdin to the pipe’s read channel
+- The shell supports redirection using
- -command > output redirects the output of the command to the specified file.
-If the file exists it overrides it -command >> output same, but if the file exists it will append to the file External commands can run in the background if you add & to the end of the command line
+ - command > output redirects the output of the command to the specified file.
+If the file exists it overrides it
+ - command >> output same, but if the file exists it will append to the file External commands can run in the background if you add & to the end of the command line